MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/edit-publish.md

 # Edit and publish a Microsoft Fabric eventstream

-This article shows you how to edit and publish a Fabric eventstream.
+This article shows you how to edit and publish a Microsoft Fabric eventstream.

 Fabric event streams offers two distinct modes, **Edit mode** and **Live view**, to provide flexibility and control over your data streams.
 If you create a new eventstream with the Real-Time hub feature enabled, you can modify your eventstreams in **Edit mode** and design stream processing operations for your data streams by using a no-code editor.
 Once you're done, you can publish your eventstreams and visualize how your eventstreams start streaming and processing data in **Live view**.